mrodden/pylogmet/README.md

 lm.emit_metric(name='logmet.test.3', value=3)
 ```

-# where do I find my token?
+# Where do I find my token?

 Find your logging token and space ID by running `python get_token.py` and
 following the prompts.